hy-ppc/hy-ppc.github.io/README.md

 5.9.2022 to 31.8.2023.
 You can complete it on your own schedule and there are no other deadlines.

+For technical reasons, the course is initially marked as ending at 31.12.2022 in SISU, but you can disregard this.

 ### Discussion

 Join the course Discord channel via